-We only use very soft and delicate fabrics for our styles and it’s important for us that it also stays like that efter several washes.
-Each material we use is unique and has its own different qualities and reasons for being sustainable.
+We only use very soft and delicate fabrics and they all have different qualities and reasons for being sustainable.

 Lyocell is a form of rayon consisting of cellulose fiber made from dissolving pulp.